 How to Manage Large Database in Transaction Process Management?

-Transaction process management deals with the online money transactions, wherein information is divided into individual operations called transactions.
+Transaction process management deals with online money transactions, wherein information is divided into individual operations called transactions.
 It demands that a transaction should either be successful or should fail, that there should be no intermediate state.

 Post Comment